 As long as bars are creative, we tend not to care when our favorite rappers say crude things to make a rhyme work.
 Claiming to urinate codeine and beat pussy up like a professional heavyweight boxer are both absurd when you think about it, but they aren’t statements.
 They’re expressions, they’re artistic.
-It’s supposed to be exaggerated.
+They’re supposed to be absurd.

 One punchline in particular, however, always rubs me the wrong way.

 If you have to invoke Ike Turner to describe any form of hitting something, you’re being lazy.
 Not only that, you’re contributing to hip-hop’s stagnant lyrical landscape.
 Not only that, you’re glorifying domestic violence and completely shitting on the greatness of Tina Turner.
 To a lesser extent, you’re making that part of the Turner story more important than both of their immense contributions to music, but yeah, Ike did that to himself.

 It’s one thing to keep someone of historical importance relevant through references.
 Thing is, Ike Turner punchlines are almost always classless.
 I’m not going to list the numerous songs that contain one of these famed “I hit ____ like Ike Turner” bars, but listening to Quavo’s verse on the otherwise fire More Life song “Portland” had me thinking about this.

 Another counterargument to my irritation with Ike Turner punchlines is the truth that other foul events and people in history are referenced as much, or even more, in hip-hop than Ike Turner.
 Think Pablo Escobar, John Gotti, and other figures of the sort.